 So, what's the big deal about Photoshop?
-We even hear folks use phases like "that looks Photoshopped", it's such a commonplace word.
+We even hear folks use phrases like "that looks Photoshopped", it's such a commonplace word.

 If you're looking for a really robust, professional tool that can do a lot of things, Photoshop might be just what you're looking for.
 Keep in mind, however, that it can have a steep learning curve, and it requires a monthly subscription fee.
 Prepare to invest time in learning the software.